Clifford L. Hoover

+He was born Dec.
+27, 1945 in Washington Court House the son of the late Raymond and Janie (Armstrong) Hoover.

-Clifford worked for the City of Clyde for many years until his retirement.
+Clifford worked for the city of Clyde for many years until his retirement.
 He enjoyed working on tractors, restoring vintage bikes, 1/18 scale cars, and cracking walnuts.

 He is survived by his son, Mark (Heather) Hoover of Clyde; daughters: Pamela (Marty, Jr.) Zontini of Clyde, and Charlene (David) Glasser of Greenwich, OH; sisters: Vivian (Lyle) Rutgar of Poolsville, MD, and Ramona (Marvin) Collins of Washington Court House; grandchildren: Kayla Zontini, Zachary Zontini, Alyssa Zontini, Ashley Glasser, Jason Glasser, Cheyene Stedman, Hunter Stedman, and Colton Hoover; and a great-grandchild, Rylee Zontini.